vitordeoliveira/vitordeoliveira/README.md

 By heart, I am a Rustacean 🦀.

 As an Engineer, I have already worked with more languages and techs than I can count.
-But my focus is Rust and JS
+But my focus is Rust and JS.

 I'm a Full Stack Software Engineer at Volkswagen AG.